 Need help in choosing among the 5,000 and more different kinds of roses?
 This list of roses offer descriptions of different rose types and varieties.

 Your selection of roses is subject to personal taste, as well as changes that come with time.
-Some of the once-loved, wonderful older roses are being removed from the grower's catalogue to make room for those never-ending newer varieties that are introduced.
+Some of the once-loved, wonderful older roses are being removed from the grower's catalog to make room for those never-ending newer varieties that are introduced.

 Most of the roses on this list of roses, are different kinds of roses that have proven themselves worthy by withstanding the test of time.
 There are some wonderful old varieties that have been popular ever since their introduction.